tbridges42/mathproblems/ConcatenateSquare/README.md

 >
 >Can anyone find a smaller number with this property?

-This problem and my answer were originall posted at this Facebook page: http://preview.tinyurl.com/qf4topr
+This problem and my answer were originally posted at this Facebook page: http://preview.tinyurl.com/qf4topr